 Set in a perpendicular fashion to the Club Pool, the Clubhouse is named Club at Irwell.
 This is where you’ll find indoor dining, lounging areas, and function rooms, with views towards the manicured landscaping.

 In view of the current pandemic and future work from home situations, you will be able to get WIFI access at some of the common areas as well.
-It certainly makes things convenient for residents, and one that I think will be adopted moving forward.
+It certainly makes things convenient for the Irwell Hill Residences residents and one that I think will be adopted moving forward.

 And to cap things off, the function rooms here will have screens available for presentations as well – should you want to hold a meeting onsite.